-Significant degree of management judgement was involved in evaluating the ECL of the Group's trade receivables as at 31 March 2020.
-Our key procedures in relation to the impairment assessment of trade receivables:
+Significant degree of management judgement was involved in evaluating the ECL of the Group's trade receivables as at 31 March 2021.
+As the amount is significant, we determine the ECL assessment as a key audit matter.
+Our key procedures in relation to the impairment assessment of trade receivables included:

-- Understanding key controls on how the management estimates the loss allowance for trade receivables; - Understanding and assessing the appropriateness of management's methodology for identifying internal credit rating of trade receivables which reflect the credit risk characteristics; - Evaluating the reasonableness of the credit loss allowance on individually impaired trade receivables on a sample basis at 31 March 2020, with reference to internal credit rating assigned based on historical observed default rate of the debtors and forwardlooking information; - Testing the accuracy of trade receivables past due ageing analysis as at 31 March 2020, on a sample basis, by comparing individual items in the analysis with the relevant sales invoices and monthly statement for sales; - Challenging management's basis and judgement in determining credit loss allowance on trade receivables as at 31 March 2020, including their identification of credit-impaired trade receivables, the reasonableness of management's grouping of the remaining trade debtors into different categories in the provision matrix, and the basis of estimated loss rates applied in each category in the provision matrix (with reference to historical observed default rate and forward-looking information); and - Testing subsequent settlements of trade receivables, on a sample basis, by inspecting supporting documents in relation to cash receipt from trade debtors subsequent to the end of the current reporting period.
+- Understanding key controls on how the management estimates the loss allowances for trade receivables; - Understanding and assessing the appropriateness of management's methodology for identifying internal credit rating of trade receivables which reflect the credit risk characteristics; - Evaluating the reasonableness of the credit loss allowances on individually impaired trade receivables on a sample basis at 31 March 2021, with reference to internal credit rating assigned based on historical observed default rate of the debtors and forward-looking information; - Testing the accuracy of trade receivables past due ageing analysis as at 31 March 2021, on a sample basis, by comparing individual items in the analysis with the relevant sales invoices; - Evaluating management's basis and judgement in determining credit loss allowances on trade receivables as at 31 March 2021, including their identification of credit-impaired trade receivables, the reasonableness of management's grouping of the remaining trade receivables into different categories in the provision matrix, and the basis of estimated loss rates applied in each category in the provision matrix (with reference to historical observed default rate and forward-looking information); and - Testing subsequent settlements of trade receivables, on a sample basis, by inspecting supporting documents in relation to cash receipt from trade debtors subsequent to the end of the current reporting period.